Division of Prevention and Community Research and The Consultation Center

 Stephanie S. O'Malley, PhD, is Professor of Psychiatry and Deputy Chair, Clinical Research.
 Her research uses assessment, human laboratory and clinical trial methods to investigate alcohol and tobacco use and the prevention of long-term problems, including research to inform tobacco regulations.
 She is Co-Director of the Center for the Translational Neuroscience of Alcoholism (CTNA) and Co-PI of the Yale Tobacco Center for Regulatory Research (TCORS).
 Fellows have access to several large data sets for secondary analyses as well as the opportunity to develop new studies and to apply for pilot funds through the CTNA and TCORS.

 Rajita Sinha, PhD, is Foundations Fund Professor of Psychiatry and Professor in the Child Study Center and of Neuroscience; Director, Yale Interdisciplinary Stress Center; Deputy Chair of Psychiatry for Psychology and Chief, Psychology Section in Psychiatry.
-Her research is focused on understanding the biobehavioral processes by which stress, trauma and adversity are associated with both risk for addiction and in relapse and treatment failure in addictive disorders and other chronic mental and physical illness risk.
-Her research also elucidates stress resilience mechanisms and processes and ways in which those mechanisms are affected by stress and trauma to increase intergenerational vulnerability to addiction and other mental and physical illnesses.
-Her program also develops and tests novel addiction prevention and treatment strategies that target stress pathophysiology in addictive disorder patients and stress regulation in individuals at-risk for addiction problems.
-She utilizes a number of different approaches to address these objectives, including human experimental studies, neuroimaging, neurocognitive approaches, pharmacological approaches, sociobehavioral and clinical treatment outcome studies.
+Her research is focused on understanding the biobehavioral processes by which stress, trauma and adversity are associated with both risk for addiction and relapse and treatment failure for addictive disorders and other chronic mental and physical illness risk.
+Her research also elucidates stress resilience mechanisms and processes by which those mechanisms are affected by stress and trauma to increase within and inter-generational vulnerability to addiction and other mental and physical illnesses.
+Her program also develops and tests novel addiction prevention and treatment strategies that target stress pathophysiology in addictive disorders and stress regulation in individuals at-risk for addiction problems.
+She utilizes a number of different approaches to address these objectives, including human experimental studies, neuroimaging, neurocognitive approaches, pharmacological approaches, sociobehavioral and clinical treatment outcome studies and prevention approaches.
 These objectives are accomplished through various NIH funded research projects available for fellow involvement.

-Tami P. Sullivan, PhD, is an Associate Professor of Psychiatry (Psychology), Co-Director of the Division of Prevention and Community Research, Co-Director of the Postdoctoral Fellowship in Substance Use Prevention Research, and Director of Family Violence Research and Programs.
+Tami P. Sullivan, PhD, is Professor of Psychiatry (Psychology), Co-Director of the Division of Prevention and Community Research, Co-Director of the Postdoctoral Fellowship in Substance Use Prevention Research, and Director of Family Violence Research and Programs.
 Her program of research is centered on individual- and system-level factors that affect the wellbeing of victims of intimate partner violence (IPV), with specific attention to daily processes and micro-longitudinal designs (e.g., real-time assessment).
 At the individual level, Dr. Sullivan's work aims to advance understanding of the relationships among IPV and its highly prevalent negative outcomes such as posttraumatic stress, substance use, and sexual risk in an effort to develop preventive interventions that promote safety and resilience.
 At the systems-level, she conducts IPV research and evaluation within the criminal justice and other service systems (e.g., Health Care system, HIV service system).
-She studies the impact of the system’s response on victims’ wellbeing including the ways in which it promotes or impedes victims’ safety, recovery and resilience.
+She studies the impact of the system?s response on victims? wellbeing including the ways in which it promotes or impedes victims? safety, recovery and resilience.
 Dr. Sullivan is a licensed psychologist with extensive clinical experience with victims and offenders of IPV, providing services in a range of settings from community programs, dual diagnosis programs, inpatient settings, and outpatient clinics to domestic violence shelters, transitional living programs, and community programs.
-Current projects include but are not limited to a focus on the role of firearm threat in the lives of women experiencing IPV, the ways in which IPV impacts the daily functioning of women living with HIV, a peer-led IPV support group intervention, and a national multi-site study focused on IPV homicide prevention.
-Pending projects include a pilot test of a smoking cessation intervention among American Indian women living with IPV and, a single-session, technology-facilitated hope-based intervention for women who have experienced IPV.
+Current projects include but are not limited to a focus on the role of firearm threat in the lives of women experiencing IPV, the ways in which IPV impacts the daily functioning of women living with HIV, a peer-led IPV support group intervention, a single-session, technology-facilitated hope-based intervention for women who have experienced IPV; and an effectiveness implementation study to promote retention in opioid treatment among women who experience IPV by targeting PTSD.